 An Enterprising grade stock with an Intrinsic Value(%) of 200% will have a P/E value of 5 and a P/B (tangible) value of 0.6 — or a higher value in one corresponding to a lower value in the other — yielding a total multiple of 3 (12 ÷ 2²).

-The below screener links will display stocks with Graham Number(%) higher than 200% and Serenity Number(%) higher than 200% respectively.
+The below Preset Links will load Serenity's two Graham screeners with stocks having Graham Number(%) higher than 200% and Intrinsic Value(%) higher than 200% respectively.